Hoyt Architects

 Pilot Project for the Florida Wildlife Corridor

-The Dunnellon Bottleneck Pilot Project serves as the proof-of-concept for the broader Florida Wildlife Corridor Digital Twin initiative.
-Located across Marion, Levy, and Citrus Counties, the study area includes more than 18,000 acres of critical ecological linkages connecting waterways, habitats, and regional conservation networks.
+The Dunnellon Bottleneck Pilot Project is the proof-of-concept for the broader Florida Wildlife Corridor Foundation Digital Twin initiative.
+Spanning Marion, Levy, and Citrus Counties, the study area includes more than 18,000 acres of critical ecological linkages connecting waterways, habitats, and regional conservation networks.

-As development pressure increases throughout Central Florida, the pilot explores how ecological digital twins can help guide proactive conservation and growth decisions before irreversible fragmentation occurs.
+As development pressure increases across Central Florida, the pilot explores how ecological digital twins can support proactive conservation and land-use decisions before irreversible fragmentation occurs.

 Pilot Goals